varshneyanmol/Ninja-Coder_Anmol-varshney/README.md

 It creates an object 'rand' of type 'Random' with the default seed value.

-Inside the while loop it repeatedly fills both the lists (list_high and list_low) until they are full by calling the rand.nextRandom() function.
+Inside the while loop it repeatedly fills both the lists (list_high and list_low) until they are full by calling the rand.nextRandom() method.
 Once they are full it exits the while loop and prints both the lists on the console.

-The sizees of the list_high and list_low are calculated as:
+The sizes of the list_high and list_low are calculated as:

 	high_biased_numbers = ceil( 73% of N )
 	low_biased_numbers = N - high_biased_numbers